bird-bench/livesqlbench/README.md

 Similar to the above, but do the following changes:

-0. (Optional) If you have already built the docker of Lite version, you can remove it or build a new one for Full version.
-1. Change the database dumps (postgre_table_dumps)  and [building script](./evaluation/env/init-databases_postgresql.sh) to the full version from [the Google Drive](https://drive.google.com/file/d/1V9SFIWebi27JtaDUAScG1xE9ELbYcWLR/view?usp=sharing).
+1. Change the DB host name in the `evaluation/src/db_utils.py` file from `livesqlbench_postgresql` to `livesqlbench_postgresql_base_full`.
 2. Change the databaes metafiles and livesqlbench_data.jsonl to the full version from [huggingface](https://huggingface.co/datasets/birdsql/livesqlbench-base-full-v1).
 3. Using the new generated prompt for Full version to get LLM outputs.
-4. Using the new evaluation env to evaluate the LLM outputs.
+4. Using the new evaluation env with modified DB host to evaluate the LLM outputs.

 ## 📊 Model Performance on LiveSQLBench